Privata-ai/privata-java-sdk/README.md

 # Java SDK for Blockbird.data API
 This SDK can be used in Java Applications to send audit data to the blockbird.data API

+# Registering your Application
+In order to register your application, you must create an account on [blockbird.ventures](https://blockbird.ventures/data/#).
+When your account has been created, you can register your Application and select the sensitive data within your Database.

+During this process, you will receive an `AppID` and `AppSecret` which you will use to Authenticate your Application to our API.

+You can store your `AppID` and `AppSecret` as environmental variables in your java project.
+These are private credentials and must not be shared or made public.

 ## Installation
 Import to Maven using the following in your `pom.xml`:
 ``` xml